RonaldHensbergen/Getting-and-Cleaning-Data-Course-Project/README.md

 7. Tidy up the data by selecting only mean and std
 8. Gather features into rows
 9. Separate features into different parts
-10. Merge different parts together
+10. Merge different parts into combined data

 I decided not to create a dimension table for the features, as I couldn't figure out of these really belong to each other.